 Cooling your sous vide dish

-The benefits of cooling in sous vide
+The benefits of cooling when cooking sous vide

-- Cheaper: You ultimately use less energy, because the already prepared portions only need to be heated sous vide and not fully cooked.
-The dishes therefore need to be in the sous vide for a shorter time, you therefore use less energy and this way of working saves you money.
+| Cheaper | You ultimately use less energy because the prepared portions only need to be reheated sous vide, not fully cooked.
+This means the dishes don't need to stay in the sous vide for as long, so you use less energy and save money. |

-- Better result: With thin meat, you have better control over the core temperature of the meat by cooling it down, and therefore you have control over the end result.
-After cooling down, you can briefly heat the meat in the pan for the Maillard reaction or use the kitchen burner for a nice crispy crust on your meat.
-This also brings the core of the meat back to serving temperature.
+| Better results | With thin meat, cooling it down gives you better control over the core temperature, giving you more control over the final result.
+After cooling down, you can briefly sear the meat in a pan for the Maillard reaction or use a kitchen torch to create a nice crispy crust.
+This also brings the core of the meat back up to serving temperature. |

 How should you cool down?

-In the professional kitchen, a special blast cooler is used to bring the temperature of a preparation back down as quickly as possible.
-As a home chef, such a device will generally not be part of the kitchen equipment.
-We will therefore have to cool your dish down quickly in another way.
-Because your sous vide dish is of course already vacuum packed, you can use cold water to cool it down.
+In professional kitchens, a special blast chiller is used to quickly bring a dish to a lower temperature.
+As a home chef, such a device is generally not part of your kitchen equipment.
+Therefore, you'll need to quickly cool your dish down using a different method.
+Because your sous vide dish is already vacuum-sealed, you can use cold water to cool it down.

 Cooling in the refrigerator: don't do it